 Yama Bar Sushi & Wok

-All the dishes are beautifully presented on fine stone dishes in lovely shapes.
+Yama Bar Sushi & Wok restaurant offers meat, fish and vegetarian dishes with an Asian flair.
+In addition there are many conventional dishes and plenty to choose from.
+All the dishes are attractively presented and so generous that sharing is an option.
+Dishes are beautifully presented on fine stone plates in lovely shapes.
 Bamboo place mats add to the clean, minimalist atmosphere.

 Fixed price Lunch